emilycheatham/Project2Quiz/README.md

 At present no sound is used.
 It was considered having the theme tune as background music, but it was deemed not to add much to the experience and the image to mute the sound was out of place in the header, with the minimalistic logo.
 Sounds for getting the answer correct or wrong was considered, but no relevant sound could be found.

-I would use the site I found at the end of my project, Toptal [Colorfilter](https://www.toptal.com/designers/colorfilter/)to improve access for those with colour-blindness.

 ___

 # Technologies

-- HTML to accomplish the structure of the website.
-- CSS to style the website.
-- [Balsamiq](https://balsamiq.com/wireframes/)- Used to create the wireframes
+- Languages: HTML, CSS, JavaScript
 - Git - For version control.
 - [GitHub](https://GitHub.com/) - To save and store the files for the website
 - [Gitpod](https://gitpod.io/) - IDE to develop the website
 - [Google Fonts](https://fonts.google.com/) - To import the fonts used on the wesbite
-- [FontAwesome](https://fontawesome.com/) - For the inconography on the wesbite. v5.15.1 Icons.
-- [Google Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools)- To troubleshoot, debugging, inspecting page's elements, testing responsiveness and solvingiissues with responsiveness and styling.
+- [Google Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools)- To troubleshoot, debugging, inspecting page's elements, testing responsiveness and solving issues with responsiveness and styling.
-- Paint - To crop images
-- [CloudConvert](https://cloudconvert.com/webp-converter) and Pixelied [Pixelied](https://pixelied.com/convert/jpg-converter/jpg-to-webp) - to optomise larger images to reduce the storage and enhance wesbite performance.
-- [pexels](https://www.pexels.com/) - To find and download royalty free images
 - [Favicon.cc](https://www.favicon.cc/) - to create the website favicon.
-- [Colorhunt](https://colorhunt.co/) - to source colour palette
 - Google Chrome's [Lighthouse](https://developers.google.com/web/tools/lighthouse) - to access preformance and accesibility
+- Toptal [Colorfilter](https://www.toptal.com/designers/colorfilter/) - to check visuals for colour blind anomalies
 - [W3C HTML Markup Validator](https://validator.w3.org/) to validate HTML code.
 - [W3C Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/) to validate CSS code.
 - [Markdown Tables Generator](https://www.tablesgenerator.com/) to generate tables for the readme file.